 - Briefly describes music

-Viewers who are blind often watch TV or movies with described video.
-When DV is turned on, an added audio track plays along with the sound of the program, between segments of dialogue.
+Viewers who are blind often watch TV or movies with audio description (AD).
+When viewers turn AD on, an added audio track plays along with the sound of the program, between segments of dialogue.
 The narrator on the track describes visual elements of the program, such as:

 - Which characters are present when a scene starts